Skip to Content

 Natural Colors of Geodes

-You may already have the idea that the natural geode colors are usually not very bright or intense.
+You may already know that the natural geode colors are usually not very bright or intense.
 Their colors are subdued in appearance.

 They can have different hues, while the transition of color and band shades are not very dramatic.
 From this standpoint, we can note a few characteristics of artificially dyed geodes: